 “So he’s saying through vaccines, abortion, and who knows what other “health care” he is referring to, we can lower the world’s population by 10-15%,” one of such claims reads.

-The 2024 NutriVision, a pan-African dialogue on nutrition, where Bill Gates recently spoke, has further fuelled the campaign against the HPV vaccine.
+The 2024 NutriVision, a pan-African dialogue on nutrition at which Bill Gates recently spoke, gave the conspiracy theorists another avenue to drive the campaign against the HPV vaccine further.
 Following the dialogue, hashtags like #GatesOfHell, #BillGates, and #GatesHell were created to drive the resistance, particularly on X (formerly Twitter).
-The event also raised and fuelled anti-GMO campaigns.
+The event also recorded an uptick of anti-GMO campaigns.

 Network visualisation of the communities involved in the conversation